 With the COVID-19 pandemic came a sudden and seismic shift to a remote workforce.
 Workplace wellness initiatives that were already well underway were disrupted as the focus shifted – almost overnight – to the challenges of supporting a newly-remote employee base.
 With this “new normal” still in flux, and the health of many employees at even greater risk, the pressure on large companies to have flexible, scalable, and innovative wellness solutions to meet the needs of the changing world of work is even larger.

 What is workplace wellness?
 Any activity or program designed to support the physical, emotional, social, or financial well-being of employees.

 Benefits of wellness in the workplace

-Wellness in the workplace begins with individual employees and extends across teams and departments to the organization as a whole.
-According to Deloitte’s Human Capital Trends 2020, organizations implementing workforce well-being initiatives may find that it “reduces the need for remediation of work’s negative effects, freeing up resources to invest in other areas and increasing individual and team contributions to organizational outcomes.”
-Thus, immediate productivity benefits also drive long-term gains, such as worker resilience and higher organizational performance.
+Wellness in the workplace begins with individual employees and extends across teams and departments to the organisation as a whole.
+According to Deloitte’s Human Capital Trends 2020, organisations implementing workforce well-being initiatives may find that it “reduces the need for remediation of work’s negative effects, freeing up resources to invest in other areas and increasing individual and team contributions to organisational outcomes.”
+Thus, immediate productivity benefits also drive long-term gains, such as worker resilience and higher organisational performance.